 A Lull At Dawn

 In addition to his prolific recording and performing career Barney Bigard wrote a fantastic book about his life, With Louis And The Duke, edited by Barry Martyn, Oxford University Press, 1980.
 I have read this rather short book many times.
-At 150 pages more or less it is a quick read and if you want to really get a feel for what an extraordinary life Barney Bigard led, and what it was like in the early days of jazz in New Orleans, this book is a must read.
-It is worth noting that Barney also appeared in five movies, the first of which was Black And Tan Fantasy in 1929.
-This site lists these movies and years of their publication……http://www.redhotjazz.com/bigard.html
+At 150 pages more or less it is a quick read, and it is worth noting that Barney also appeared in five movies, the first of which was Black And Tan Fantasy in 1929.

 On the controversy surrounding the origin of Mood Indigo and the royalty issues with Duke Ellington: